U.S. DollarEuroBritish PoundCanadian DollarsAustralian DollarsIndian RupeesChina Yuan RMBMore Info →

 What do we mean when talking about unmetered bandwidth, unmetered disk space and unlimited websites?

-• Unmetered bandwidth implies that we do not strictly limit traffic to your websites.
+Unmetered bandwidth implies that we do not strictly limit traffic to your websites.
 Thus, you do not need to worry about hitting the bandwidth limit every time your websites get more popular.

-• The unlimited websites option enables you to add as many new domains to your hosting account as you would like to have, without any limitation from our side.
+The unlimited websites option enables you to add as many new domains to your hosting account as you would like to have, without any limitation from our side.

-With our shared hosting plans you will receive all the necessary resources for having a great online experience when developing and running a personal or small business website.
+With our shared hosting plans, you will receive all the necessary resources for having a great online experience when developing and running a personal or small business website.

 What limits do you have?

-To ensure the normal operation of the server and websites hosted there, we do require all customers to comply with our Acceptable Use Policy and utilize their disk space and bandwidth for fair web-developing purposes.
+To ensure normal operation of the server and websites hosted there, we do require all customers to comply with our Acceptable Use Policy and utilize their disk space and bandwidth for fair web-developing purposes.

-You can find the detailed information on the limits in our Acceptable Use Policy – Server Resource Provision section.
+You can find the detailed information on the limits in our Acceptable Use Policy – the Server Resource Provision section.

 Rest assured that the limits were set not to cut options for development and maintaining, but to protect each account from a possible negative impact of abusive activities on shared servers.